NAPOLEON – Part Two: THE FAILMarch 12, 2014

 The powers that be (the Royalists) had reinstated a ‘proper’ monarch to the throne of France, King Louis XVIII, in an attempt to reset all the damage.
 What they didn’t count on was that Napoleon had changed things forever, and there was simply no going back to the old ways.
 He’d challenged the status quo and proved once and for all that nobility was a myth.
 The world itself would never be the same again.

 When Bonaparte was exiled to the little island of Elba, he was put in charge of governing the tiny colony and titled ‘the Emperor of Elba’ as a sort of backhanded compliment.
-He was under the constant watch of French and Austrian guards, and appeared to be resigned to his fate.
-Little did they know, Napoleon was just biding his time as he planned his daring escape, Alcatraz-style.
+While he was there, at his lowest point, he learned the tragic news of his ex-wife’s passing from diphtheria, in a French journal.
+He was so distraught at learning of the loss of Josephine, his one true love, that he locked himself in his room for two days straight.
+To add insult to injury, Napoleon was under the constant watch of French and Austrian guards, and appeared to be resigned to his fate.
+Little did they know, he was just biding his time as he planned a daring escape, Alcatraz-style.

 WATERLOO: Judgement Day – 1815